mr-anansi/park-my-bike/README.md

 Jonny used timeout functions to get the API request to wait on a state update, while I used a component did update method to constantly check for condition changes.
 Ultimately, when the user changes parking spot there is often the need to select the location twice before the directions are updated.

-### Concluding Thoughts
+### Challenges

-Overall, time pressure proved to be a challenge as well as  understanding what can be done in the time frame.
+This was the first taste of pair-programming and we had to adapt quickly to the change in format and the time-pressure environment.
 Another element was using the new information we had just learned about React and APIs alongside a partner in a time pressure situation.

-However, we were able to deliver a solid product by focusing on the core deliverable and branching out from the single computer working style for reasearch purposes.
+However, we were able to deliver by focusing on the core deliverable and branching out from the single computer working style for research purposes.

+### Wins

+In the end we were able to tackle the task well, with Jonny's comfort with React playing a factor due to his own projects.
+I brought along research into supporting technologies and these two approaches ended up working well together.

+We were able to deliver a solid product comfortably in the time frame through our lean focus with enough time for styling.